- US Sales

 - Human Resources

-Samples for shrinkage limit tests are usually taken from a larger sample prepared for liquid and plastic limit tests.
+Soil samples for shrinkage limit tests are usually taken from a larger sample prepared for liquid and plastic limit tests.
 A soil specimen with moisture content above the liquid limit is placed in the shrinkage dish and struck off with the straightedge.
-The sample is then oven dried.
-After coating in wax, volume of the soil pat is computed by weighing in water and noting the difference from its weight in air.
+The sample is then oven-dried.
+After coating in wax, the volume of the soil pat is computed by weighing in water and noting the difference from its weight in the air.

-The SA-56 Shrinkage Limit Set includes a special Monel shrinkage dish, a metal straightedge, fine thread to suspend the soil pat, a glass calibration plate and a tube of petroleum jelly, used when calibrating the dish.
+The SA-56 Shrinkage Limit Set includes a special Monel shrinkage dish, a 4x0.75in spatula used as a straightedge, fine thread to suspend the soil pat, a glass calibration plate, and a tube of petroleum jelly used when calibrating the dish.
 The SA-19 Wax Melting Pot is purchased separately.
 SAA-15 microcrystalline wax is available in 5lb (2.3kg) quantities.
-The Melting Pot has a 2qt (1.9L) capacity and a thermostat to control temperatures between 50°—250°F (10°—120°C).
-Electrical requirements are 600 Watts at 115V/60Hz.
+The Melting Pot has a 2qt (1.9L) capacity and a thermostat to control temperatures between 50°–250°F (10°–120°C).
+The electrical requirements are 600 Watts at 115V/60Hz.
 Other available accessories are the HMA-10 Spatula for mixing and handling and the SC-74 1.3qt Pan for use as a water bath for immersion weighing.

 Enter your name, email, and questions below and we will reply during business hours (8am - 5pm EST, Monday through Friday).